-The Public Participation Plan (PPP) outlines the MPO's public participation methods, the strategies for public engagement and outreach, and state and federal regulations regarding public participation.
+The Public Participation Plan (PPP) serves as the guidebook for how the MPO conducts its public outreach.
+It outlines the MPO's public participation methods, the strategies for public engagement and outreach, and state and federal regulations regarding public participation.
 The PPP provides the public with an overview of opportunities to be engaged.

-- 1. Conduct a review of the MPO's current PPP. - Task MPO Committee(s) to review the current PPP and identify the need to update the PPP and the scope of the updates required.
+1. Conduct a review of the MPO's current PPP.

+✓ Task MPO Committee(s) to review the current PPP and identify the need to update the PPP and the scope of the updates required.